mtingers/acidmesh/README.md

 * Each wordbank contains a list of "trees" that reference it.
 * A tree is a sequence of inputs that are stored in order of input and reference a wordbank item.
+* Each tree holds references to previous and next items.
 * It is stored in "containers", which provide a quick way to determine if a word is in a tree at a given depth (another binary tree with referencing the tree's wordbank item).